Contact us now to save your spot in the 2018-2019 UTT class!

 The bad news is that these statistics are real.
 But the amazingly good news is that students who (1) consistently see the faith lived out at home, (2) experience church as authentic community, and (3) gain a robust understanding of the Christian worldview as well as the competing worldviews… well, about 99% of these students are staying in the church when they go off to college.
 99%.

-My eldest son and I have both been through Summit’s worldview conference in Colorado, and my teenage daughter attended the conference in Tennessee last summer.
+My eldest son and I have both been through Summit’s worldview conference in Colorado, and my teenage daughter attended the conference in Tennessee in the summer of 2016.
 I highly encourage you to consider sending your high school or college age son or daughter to a Summit 12-day summer conference.
 There is no other camp like it.